Political repression in the Soviet Union: Red Terror

+The Bolsheviks introduced the De-Cossackization campaign against the Cossacks.
+In 1919 and 1920, between 300,000 and 500,000 Cossacks were killed or deported.
+In June 1919, Lenin remarked to party members that there were excesses in the fight against the Cossacks, but that these were caused by the immature enthusiasm of local party cadres.
+In reality, the Orgburo of the Communist Party already knew about the murders, without taking action against it.

 According to Vadim Erlikhman's investigation, the number of the Red Terror's victims is at least 1,200,000 people.
 According to Robert Conquest, a total of 140,000 people were shot in 1917–1922.
 Candidate of Historical Sciences Nikolay Zayats states that the number of people shot by the Cheka in 1918–1922 is about 37,300 people, shot in 1918–1921 by the verdicts of the tribunals—14,200, i.e. about 50,000–55,000 people in total, although executions and atrocities were not limited to the Cheka, having been organized by the Red Army as well.

 In 1924, anti-Bolshevik Popular Socialist Sergei Melgunov (1879–1956) published a detailed account on the Red Terror in Russia, where he cited Professor Charles Saroléa's estimates of 1,766,188 deaths from the Bolshevik policies.
 He questioned the accuracy of the figures, but endorsed Saroléa's "characterisation of terror in Russia", stating it matches reality.
 Modern historian Sergei Volkov, assessing the Red Terror as the entire repressive policy of the Bolsheviks during the years of the Civil War (1917–1922), estimates the direct death toll of the Red Terror at 2 million people.
 Volkov's calculations, however, do not appear to have been confirmed by other major scholars.
 (Note: In particular, they seem quite at odds with the demographic considerations elaborated by Italian historian and professor Andrea Graziosi in the light of the good quality Tsarist and early Soviet statistics.
 According to him, the excess deaths between 1914 and 1922 were about 16 million, of which 4–5 were military, the rest civilian.
 The overwhelming majority of the latter resulted from "starvation, typhus, epidemics, the Spanish flu and the famine of 1921-22", the roughly number of "victims of the various kinds of terror, and red and white repressions" amounting to a few hundred thousand— albeit a dreadful number in itself.)